 Very disappointingly the list provided by Paris municipality carries some mistaken names and many parks/gardens mentioned are unknown to Google maps.
 After some additional online searches, I was able to locate most of them (for example, Jardin Blanc is in fact part of Parc André-Citroën, while for others I found an address through other websites, mainly equipement.paris.fr/ and parisrues.com), and added the marker accordingly.
 However in some cases the exact location might not be accurate, so please do double check.

-You can click on each marker to view more information regarding dog rules in that particular space.
-I assigned green markers to parks/green spaces where dogs are allowed without restrictions, light green indicate the areas where minor restrictions are in place, and yellow markers show where dogs are allowed with relevant restrictions (e.g. allowed only on pathways, not allowed on lawns, etc.).
+Each marker is clickable and carries more information regarding dog rules in that particular space.
+Green markers are for parks/green spaces where dogs are allowed without restrictions, light green for the areas where minor restrictions are in place, and yellow markers show where dogs are allowed with relevant restrictions (e.g. allowed only on pathways, not allowed on lawns, etc.).

 !
 Map Disclaimer !
 Please read the above section before using the map.
 The data are based on the Paris municipality’s list, but the location of the markers could be inaccurate due to the issues highlighted above, so please do double check.